 The Soil Food Web is an important component for healthy plants.
 This concentrate has not only outstanding Mycorrhizae but also carriers of Biochar, kelp and worm castings.
 Improve water and nutrienet uptake, root growth and plant growth while reducing transplant shock and drought stress.

 A natural source of phosphorus which is responsible for root development, fruiting and flower production in plants.

-Non-toxic pre-emergent weed suppressant and fast-acting organic fertilizer.
-It inhibits seed germination, but harmless to plants with root systems, people, worms and microorganisms.
+A non-toxic, weed-and-feed with 9% nitrogen.
+It inhibits seed germination, but is harmless to plants with root systems, people, worms, and microorganisms.
 The effect can last up to 6 months and is especially useful in lawns.

-Greensand, New Jersey: An organic source of 3% Potassium that holds moisture, has a high cation exchange capacity, and contains many trace minerals.
+New Jersey Greensand: An organic source of 3% Potassium that holds moisture, has a high cation exchange capacity, and contains many trace minerals.
 It is a slow release product.

-this is a mined carbon concentrate that multiply microorganisms and has the effect of making nutrients in the soil available.
-We have been using this for years in our potting mixes.
+this is a mined carbon concentrate that multiplies microorganisms and has the effect of making nutrients in the soil available.
+We have been using this for years in our potting mixes and gardens.